adamdbradley/foresight.js/README.md

 ## Img Attributes
 __data-src__: _(Required)_ The src attribute of the image, which is the location image on the server.
 Note that the img element should not set the _src_ attribute, but instead it sets a _data-src_ attribute.

-__width__: _(Required)_ The pixel width according to the browser.
-Any adjusting to the device pixel ratio will be taken care of and request image automatically adjusted.
-Both _width_ and _height_ are required so we can always proportionally scale the image.
+__data-width__: _(Required)_ The pixel width according to the browser.
+Any adjustments to the device pixel ratio will take care of the request image width automatically.
+Both _data-width_ and _data-height_ are required so we can always proportionally scale the image.

-__height__: _(Required)_ The pixel height according to the browser.
-Any adjusting to the device pixel ratio will be taken care of and request image automatically adjusted.
-Both _width_ and _height_ are required so we can always proportionally scale the image.
+__data-height__: _(Required)_ The pixel height according to the browser.
+Any adjustments to the device pixel ratio will take care of the request image height automatically.
+Both _data-width_ and _data-height_ are required so we can always proportionally scale the image.

 __data-src-modification__: _(Optional)_ Which type of src modification to use, either _rebuildSrc_ or _replaceDimensions_.
 See the Src Modification section for more info.